Sue Pettett

 Susan Pettett (married name Susan Smith) (born 1956), is a female former athlete who competed for England.

+Early life

+She went to Tonbridge Grammar School.
+Her father John worked for British Rail at Waterloo, who trained with her three times a week at the Judd School track.
+She lived at 15 Meadow Road.

 Athletics career

 She represented England and won a gold medal in the women's 4 × 400 metres relay with Jannette Roscoe, Ruth Kennedy and Verona Bernard, at the 1974 British Commonwealth Games in Christchurch, New Zealand.